-“I appreciate that you’re not afraid to see me like this,” Lin says, whispering.
+“I appreciate that you’re not afraid to see me like this.”

-“Like the girl who doesn’t know what the hell to do … ” she explains and chokes a bit on the last part.
-And I can see her eyes getting all shiny again
+“Like the girl who doesn’t know what the hell to do … ” She chokes a bit on the last part.

 “Lin, Lin … ”

 “Your dad died … ” I manage to say.
-“My parents got divorced, yes, and my dad drank so much, but he is still there.
+“My dad drank so much, but he is still there.
 If I lose him … ”